-Hugo Erfurth photographed the famous scientist in 1936 at the end of Planck’s term in office as President of the KWG.
-The portrait series is unique amongst Erfurth’s work as the photographer specialized in theatrical subjects and the portraits of artists.
-His portraits include those of famous artists such as Lovis Corinth, Otto Dix and Oskar Kokoschka.
-It was Erfurth himself who had requested to photograph Planck.
+In 1936, at the end of Planck’s term as President, Hugo Erfurth photographed the renowned researcher.
+This series of portraits is unique among Erfurth’s work, as the photographer otherwise specialized in portraits of artists.
+His other subjects included famous painters such as Lovis Corinth, Otto Dix and Oskar Kokoschka.

 The lighting installation above the chimney wall makes reference to Planck’s research into thermal radiation as well as his ethos that science must promote truth.
 Intentionally arranged in an asymmetrical pattern, the installation offers a contrast to the historical furnishings in the room, which today acts as a hotel lounge.